Hill & Smith: History

 The early twenty-first century saw the implementation of an expansionist strategy, which was fueled via a series of acquisitions.
 During 2005, the company acquired Techspan Systems in exchange for £0.9 million.
 Three years later, Hill & Smith announced that, as part of the expansion of its HS Roads and Security operations into the North American market, an Ohio-based subsidiary Hill & Smith Inc. had been established.
 It promptly decided to embark on the supply of portable steel crash barriers, which had become commonplace in Europe but were unfamiliar in the US market at that time.
 Within two decades, Hill & Smith Inc. was operating multiple manufacturing locations across the United States.

 In August 2012, Hill & Smith bought Expamet for £0.5 million.
 In November 2015, it purchased Hull Galvanising in exchange for £15.5 million.
-That same year, a planned acquisition of W Corbett & Co (Galvanizing) Limited by Joseph Ash Limited, a subsiduary of Hill & Smith, was abandoned.
+That same year, a planned acquisition of W Corbett & Co (Galvanizing) Limited by Joseph Ash Limited, a subsidiary of Hill & Smith, was abandoned.
 In 2018, the temporary traffic control manufacturer Work Area Protection was acquired by Hill & Smith Inc. In February 2019, the company acquired hostile vehicle mitigation (HVM) specialists ATG Access for £22.5 million.
 In October 2021, Hill & Smith announced the sale of its urban driving environment division Variable Message Signs to Pilot Group.

 During 2022, Hill & Smith Infrastructure was created.
 That same year, it was announced that Hill & Smith had acquired the US-based solar lighting company National Signal Inc. for $25.3 million; separately, it also bought the UK-based firm Widnes Galvanising Limited for £3.7 million.
 Furthermore, the company changed its name from Hill & Smith Holdings plc to Hill & Smith plc on 3 November 2022.
 During the early-to-mid 2020s, the company saw its year-on-year earnings grow steadily.